 If you’re looking for the best view in the Burdekin, head south of Home Hill to Mt Inkerman.
 The lookout will provide you with a panoramic view of the region including the sugar cane farms, the Burdekin River and Cape Upstart.
 Why not combine some exercise with nature during your visit with a walk up the Mount Inkerman Nature Trail (MINT).
 The 30-minute hike winds its way through the bushlands of Mt Inkerman where you may encounter rock wallabies and bush turkeys amongst the native Australian fauna.

 It is hard to fit all that the Burdekin has to offer in just one day, so why not stay a night or two to make the most of your weekend away?
 With a large range of accommodation options from motels and Airbnbs to camping and caravanning there is sure to be something that suits your family.
-For that authentic Burdekin experience we recommend Burdekin Cane Farm stay.
+For that authentic Burdekin experience we recommend Burdekin Cane Farm stay which is open for fully self-contained caravans and motorhomes.
 Owner Greg Miller is a wealth of knowledge when it comes to cane fires and is more than happy to take you to experience one in person!